Evel Knievel: Declining health

-In the late 1990s, Knievel required a life-saving liver transplant as a result of suffering the long-term effects of Hepatitis C. He contracted the disease after one of the numerous blood transfusions he received before 1992.
+In the late 1990s, Knievel required a life-saving liver transplant as a result of suffering the long-term effects of Hepatitis C, which he contracted from one of the numerous blood transfusions he received before 1992.
 In February 1999, Knievel was given only a few days to live and he requested to leave the hospital and die at his home.
 En route to his home, Knievel received a phone call from the hospital stating a young man had died in a motorcycle accident and could be a donor.
 Days later, Knievel received the transplant.

 In 2005, he was diagnosed with idiopathic pulmonary fibrosis, an incurable and terminal lung disease that required him to be on supplemental oxygen 24 hours a day.
 In 2006, he had an internal morphine pain pump surgically implanted to help him with the excruciating pain in his deteriorated lower back, one of the costs of incurring so many traumas throughout his career as a daredevil.
 He also had two strokes after 2005, but neither left him with severe debilitation.

 On July 27, 2006, he appeared on The Adam Carolla Show and discussed his health problems.
 The following day, he appeared on stage with Robbie at Evel Knievel Days in Butte, marking the last performance in which the two appeared together.
 Robbie jumped 196 feet in a tribute to his father on a much lighter motorcycle with far superior suspension.

 Shortly before his death, Evel Knievel was featured in a BBC Two Christmas special presented by Richard Hammond.
 The 60-minute program Richard Hammond Meets Evel Knievel aired on December 23, 2007, less than a month after Knievel's death.
 The documentary was filmed in July 2007 at the annual "Evel Knievel Days" festival in his old hometown of Butte.